okanasik/rcrs-gym-env/README.md

 To run the python agent module: `python agent_launcher.py -p 7000 -h 127.0.0.1 -fb 1 -pf 0 -at 0` Note that this script connects only a firebrigade agent.

-To run the dummy OpenAIGym environment:  `python testing.py`
+To run the dummy OpenAIGym environment:
+First, we need to run: `python setup.py install`
+And then: `python testing.py`